 Come rock climbing in Dahab and the Sinai desert of Egypt!

-For our main climbing season, visit October to April.
-You’ll find dry granite rock all winter long, so it’s a great place to climb in winter sun.
+Our main rock climbing season in Dahab is October to April.
+You can climb on dry granite rock all winter long and enjoy the winter sun.
+You’ll find sport climbing and bouldering in Dahab, and trad climbing in St Catherine.
 Ask us for a free pdf download of the Sinai Rock Climbing Guide!

 Learn to rock climb in Dahab!
 From October to April, you can do any of our Try Climbs and Climbing Courses.
 Some courses are for complete beginners, others for novice climbers or indoor climbers who want to move to outdoor climbing.